Home Office due to the Corona Virus Outbreak 2020

 - Let private calls go to voicemail, and leave private text messages to deal with later, during your break or after you sign off from work.
 (Use that to-do list to remind you.)

 - If you're prone to getting distracted while working, check out some blocking software to help you stay focused.
-This danger is higher at home than at the office.
-Use timers or the pomodoro technique to help you pace your work and include short breaks.
+This danger is higher at home than at the office (especially if you're not alone).
+Use timers (I use BeFocused) and the pomodoro technique to help you pace your work and include short breaks.

-- Remember that email and Slack are very thin communication channels prone to misunderstandings.
+- Email and Slack are very thin communication channels prone to misunderstandings.
 Instead, use videoconferencing for any sensitive, controversial or emotional topics with colleagues and students.
 In home office you have no chance to use face-to-face meetings as the best, richest communication channel with the least room for misunderstandings, so be aware of these issues.